Hair Color Filter — Hair Color Filter

 Hair Color Filter is a virtual hair color try on for people who want to change hair color in a photo without changing the person in the photo.
 Upload a selfie, headshot, or mirror photo, then use the AI hair color changer to preview wearable dye directions such as soft black, beige blonde, chocolate brown, copper red, silver ash, pastel pink, or a custom shade direction.
 The goal is a practical blonde, brown, or red hair preview that still respects your own face, brows, skin tone, lighting, roots, strand detail, curls, waves, and current haircut, so the result can help with salon preview conversations, wig shopping, creator refreshes, cosplay planning, or a low-pressure hair dye filter test before you spend money on bleach, toner, extensions, or permanent color.

 A hair color preview is intentionally narrower than a full hairstyle change.
 This tool is designed to recolor visible hair while keeping cut, length, part line, volume, curl pattern, hairline, face shape, age, clothing, and background as stable as possible; a hairstyle changer may invent bangs, add length, change texture, reshape the silhouette, or redesign the whole cut.
 That difference matters when you want a realistic salon preview, because a colorist usually needs to judge shade, contrast, warmth, lift, roots, and dimension on the hairstyle you already have.
 Results are visual references rather than guaranteed dye outcomes, and photo quality, dark starting hair, shadows, hats, strong backlight, or hidden roots can affect how believable the final color appears.
+For a different visual treatment, try Silver Hair Filter when the same idea should move into another style direction.

 — Chapter 02 —